Hackers make $193 per Credential Globally through Database Breaches

 Information research firm Gartner says that 75% of the hacking attempts happen at the application layer.
-The Open Web Application Security Project, popularly known as the OWASP, has listed top 10 application vulnerabilities that can be exploited by attackers.
+The Open Web Application Security Project, popularly known as the OWASP, has listed the top 10 application vulnerabilities that can be exploited by attackers.
 Amongst these 10, SQL injection or input injection is the most prevalent way for hackers to get to the databases.
 Under such an attack, they insert malicious codes or input fields to trick web applications into providing unauthorized access.
 It is believed that most of the data breaches are a result of this type of attack.

-The detected application vulnerabilities can then be mitigated through managed web application firewall.
+The detected application vulnerabilities can then be mitigated through a managed web application firewall.
 It shields application without any changes to the code and makes sure that attackers cannot exploit vulnerabilities.